vogk/learning/README.md

 # learning

 A running log of things I'm learning to build strong core skill set while also expanding breadth of knowledge on [adjacent technologies](http://www.effectiveengineer.com/blog/master-adjacent-disciplines) a little bit [everyday](https://jamesclear.com/continuous-improvement).
-I decided to fork the original repository as it's a great for keeping track of learning material and enabling me to practice with git at the same time.
+I decided to fork the original repository as it's a great idea for keeping track of learning material and enabling me to practice with git at the same time.
 A little bit every day goes a long way!

 ## Core Skills